Skip to main content

 Overview

-Webhooks let Mobaro push data to your system in real time when something happens — instead of requiring you to poll the API.
-This enables event-driven automation such as:
+Webhooks let Mobaro push data to your system in real time when something happens, instead of you polling the API.
+When a record changes, Mobaro sends a small JSON POST to a URL you control, so you can drive event-driven automation such as:

 • Syncing Users to identity / HR platforms